open-pdf-sign/open-pdf-sign/README.md

       Page where the signature block should be placed. [-1] for last page -p, --passphrase
-      passphrase for the signature key or keystore --timestamp
+      passphrase for the signature key or keystore --port
+      run as server with the given port
+      Default: 8090
+    --timestamp
       include signed timestamp
       Default: false